Censorship>

 don't you mean redmond?

 "... all colleges and universities require students to get what is called a 'well rounded education,' which includes courses in social studies, arts, sciences, English and so forth."
-Mine didn't.
-Do what you want for four years, and then get a degree.
-There was no requirement that you cover any of those topics you mentioned.

 John, you mean to tell me that you went to a college or university not a trade school for four years and you had absoluely no required courses outside of your major?
 I went to school in California, and every college and university there is required by law to demand that graduating students have had a certain number of credits in the arts, humanities, sciences, English, mathematics and so forth.
 Within each group you had some choice of what to take.
 For example, I could have taken sociology or anthropology, but I had to take one of them, and I had to take either music or art, and so forth.
 I didn't realize that there were any states that didn't require, for an undergraduate degree, about half in the major and the other half outside the major.